2i2c-org/infrastructure/docs/howto/features/gpu.md

 # Enable access to GPUs

-GPUs are heavily used in machine learning workflows, and we support GPUs on all major cloud providers.
+GPUs are heavily used in machine learning workflows, and we support GPUs on Google Cloud and AWS.

 ## Setting up GPU nodes